-See page A-7 for more information about how using network providers can save you time and money.
+See page A-6 for more information about how using network providers can save you time and money.

-You must pay your cost-share (coinsurance) for covered expenses.
-You must also pay any expenses that aren't covered, including any amounts over the allowable charge that non-network dentists are allowed to bill you.
+You must pay your cost-share (deductible and coinsurance) for covered expenses.
+You must also pay any expenses that aren't covered, including any amounts over the allowable charge.